Kame-Project/KameVM/vm.noweb.md

 immediately exists the handler and no further instructions are executed.
 This can be used to return early from a handler.

+## Objects

+### From inside the VM

+Objects respond to at least one message: `respondsTo`.
+They should respond with a boolean indicating whether they are able to respond to that message.

+Every object has an attached handler that is a list of bytecode instructions.
+This handler is called for every message sent to the object.
+The handler can access the object's private variables as well as a temporary context available until the handler finishes executing.
+In this context there are four special variables available:

+* Kame__self
+* Kame__message
+* Kame__arguments
+* Kame__modules

+`Kame__self` points to the receiving object so the handler can send a message to itself or send its own reference to another object. `Kame__message` contains a string with the name of the message that was sent. `Kame__arguments` contains a list of the arguments sent. `Kame__modules` provides an interface to modules that are part of the VM's core.
+The interface for `Kame__modules` is described later.

+If the handler runs to the end without returning a value then `null` will be returned automatically.

 ## Overview of Types

 The VM uses a few data types to manage its state and the code running inside the VM.

 ### Object

-An object is a live agent in the system.
-It can send and receive messages from/to other objects.
-There is a single block of code which handles all messages sent to the object.
-The arguments are available in the context as an array in `Kame__arguments`.
-A special variable `Kame__self` points to the receiving object so it can message itself.
-`Kame__message` contains the message selector.

-There is another special variable `Kame__modules` which provides an interface to modules that are guaranteed to be safe (relative to the VM) as they run entirely inside the VM or are part of the VM's core.
-The interface is described later.

-Objects are created using the `makeobject` bytecode instruction.
-This instruction takes a dictionary of private variables as well as a code block for the handler.

 #### Implementation details